streamlit/streamlit/docs/tutorial/tutorial_caching.md

 ## Drawing a histogram

-A basic question you might ask is "_what are Uber's busiest hours?_" To answer that, let's break down all the pickup times into at histogram, binned by hour:
+A basic question you might ask is "what are Uber's busiest hours?"
+To answer that, let's break down all the pickup times into at histogram, binned by hour:

 ```python